 Humanitarian & Health

-Covenant House works with homeless, runaway, and trafficked youth across six countries to provide them with shelter and resources, while simultane...
+The nonprofit social-services organization works with homeless, runaway, and trafficked youth across six countries to provide them with shelter an...

-DrugFAM, located in the United Kingdom, was founded by Elizabeth Burton-Phillips in 2006 after the death of one of her twin sons, Nick, from heroin addiction two years earlier.
-Moved by her own harrowing loss, Burton-Phillips published a book detailing her experience and established DrugFAM to offer other families, friends, and partners the support and resources to which she herself did not have access.
+DrugFAM was founded by Elizabeth Burton-Phillips in 2006 after the death of one of her twin sons, Nick, from heroin addiction two years earlier.
+Moved by her own harrowing loss, Burton-Phillips published a book detailing her experience and established DrugFAM to provide other families, friends, and partners with the support and resources to which she herself did not have access.
 DrugFAM has been recognized internationally for its efforts to support individuals through the painful and often isolating experience of losing or watching a loved one suffer from addiction.

 General Operating Support